Rules and Procedures

 Econometrica also publishes the list of newly elected Fellows with selected bibliographies, and the annual reports of the President, the Secretary, the Treasurer, the Editors of Econometrica, QE, and TE, and the Editors of the Monograph Series.

-The entire contents of Econometrica with a lag of two years can be searched and downloaded through JSTOR by anyone whose institution is a member of JSTOR.
+The entire contents of Econometrica with a lag of two (2) years can be searched and downloaded through JSTOR by anyone whose institution is a member of JSTOR.

-Editorial control of Econometrica rests in the hands of the Editor and a small number of Co-Editors.
-The Editor in consultation with the Co-Editors appoints a panel of Associate Editors for terms of three years in order to assist them in their task.
-The Executive Director is responsible for the publication of annual reports, together with a list of Fellows (every five years) and bibliographies of new Fellows (every year), and for the sale of advertising in the back of the journal.
+The Executive Director is responsible for the publication of annual reports, together with a list of Fellows (every five (5) years) and bibliographies of new Fellows (every year), and for the sale of advertising in the back of the journal.

-To submit either an original manuscript or a revision to Econometrica, the corresponding author must be a member of the Society.
+To submit either an original manuscript or a revision to Econometrica, the corresponding author must be a Member of the Society.

 8.2.
 Publication of Invited Lectures and Presidential Addresses in Econometrica